 Now add zest and vanilla to cream.
 Stir well.

-- Temper: Add cream mixture one ladle full at a time to bowl with eggs/sugar mixture.
+To temper: Add cream mixture one ladle full at a time to bowl with eggs/sugar mixture.

-- Stir well between additions.
+Stir well between additions.

 This is called 'tempering'.
 When all cream is stirred into eggs pour into ramekins filling them 2/3 full.
 Depending on the size of the ramekins you use, this recipe should make 6-8 servings.

-- Set ramekins in the baking dish.
-Bake for 25-30 or until the center of the jiggles but the sides are firm.
+Set ramekins in the baking dish.
+Bake for 25-30 minutes or until the center of the jiggles but the sides are firm.
 Do not over cook as this dessert will continue to cook in the ramekins once it is removed from the oven.